 How to Transfer From Stash to Fidelity (and Vice Versa)

-If Stash’s monthly fee is cutting into your account balance, you can move your investments to Fidelity and avoid the charge altogether.
-Follow our step-by-step guide to learn how to make the switch.
+If Stash’s monthly fee is eating away at your account balance, you could move your investments to Fidelity and eliminate the charge altogether.
+With our step-by-step guide, you’ll know exactly how to make the move.

 Step One: Open an Account at Fidelity

-To transfer your Stash investment account, you don’t need to do anything at Stash itself.
-All the necessary paperwork (handled electronically) will be done on the receiving end, which is Fidelity in this case.
+It may sound somewhat paradoxical, but to move your Stash investment account, you actually don’t do anything at Stash.
+All the paperwork (which will be electronic) is handled on the receiving end, which in this case will be at Fidelity.

 through Fidelity’s website.
-At the top, click the OPEN AN ACCOUNT link.
-This will bring you to Fidelity’s account opening page, where you’ll see a list of account types.
-Choose the one you want to open and provide the requested information.
-Your new account will be ready quickly.
+At the top, you’ll see the OPEN AN ACCOUNT link.
+Just click on this and you’ll get the company’s starting point to open an account; it’s actually a long list of account types with orange buttons.
+Just click on the one you want to open and submit the requested details.
+Your new account will be open in no time.

-Fidelity has many different account types, so make sure you select the one that matches your Stash account.
-For example, if you have a taxable individual account at Stash, you need to open a taxable individual account at Fidelity.
-If the account types don’t match, your transfer request will be denied.
-The names on both accounts also need to be identical.
+Fidelity does offer a ton of account types (a little different than Stash), and you’ll need to pick the one that corresponds to the account type you have at Stash.
+For instance, if you have a taxable individual account at Stash, you’ll need to open a taxable individual account at Fidelity.
+If the account types don’t match up, your transfer request will be rejected.
+The names on the two accounts also need to match.

 Step Two: Submit an ACAT Request

-Once your new Fidelity account is open, it’s time to start the transfer.
-As mentioned earlier, everything is handled on Fidelity’s side, so you’ll need to submit the request within your Fidelity account.
-Fidelity has a simple online ACAT form, making the process quick and straightforward.
+With your new Fidelity account open and active, it’s time to start the transfer.
+As already mentioned, everything is going to be handled on Fidelity’s side of things; so you’ll make the request within your Fidelity account.
+Because Fidelity isn’t stuck in the Stone Age, it has a simple online ACAT form, and this makes things quick and simple.

-To find the ACAT form, click on the Accounts & Trade tab in the top menu on Fidelity’s website.
-Next, select Deposit, withdraw, or transfer money.
-On the new page, choose Transfer an account to Fidelity from the drop-down menu.
+To find the digital ACAT request form, click on the Accounts & Trade tab in the top menu on Fidelity’s website; then click on the Deposit, withdraw, or transfer money link on the new page that appears.
+You’ll get a page with a drop-down menu of choices.
+Select Transfer an account to Fidelity inside this menu.

-You’ll see a screen asking for your current broker’s name.
-Stash won’t be in the list, but Apex Clearing Corporation is.
-Select Apex, as it is Stash’s clearing firm.
+You’ll get another screen asking you for your current broker’s name.
+Stash isn’t in the list but Apex Clearing Corporation is.
+Select Apex.
+This is Stash’s clearing corporation.

-Enter your Stash account number and, if required, upload a copy of your most recent account statement.
-You’ll also be able to specify if you want a full or partial transfer.
+You’ll need to submit your Stash account number and possibly a copy of your most recent account statement.
+You’ll also be able to specify a full transfer or partial transfer.

-If you choose a partial transfer, you can decide which assets to move while leaving others at Stash.
-With this option, your Stash account will stay open.
+If you select partial transfer, you’ll be able to specify specific assets to move while leaving others behind.
+With this option, your Stash account will remain open.
 If you want to move everything and close your Stash account, select full transfer.

-If you have any fractional shares of stocks or ETFs, these will be converted to cash before the transfer begins since Stash only provides whole-dollar investing.
+If you have any partial shares of stocks or ETFs (and you probably do since Stash only provides whole-dollar investing), these fractional shares will be converted to cash before the move begins.

 Transfer Fee

-Before you proceed, be aware that Stash charges an outgoing ACAT fee of $75, and Fidelity doesn’t currently
+Before pulling the trigger, you should be aware that Stash does have an outgoing ACAT fee.
+It’s

 move your Stash account to Charles Schwab,